 Storytelling is a powerful tool for the documentation of voices, memories and histories.
 It can also be a catalyst for activism and social change.
 In this workshop we will explore the ethics and techniques of oral history, ethnography, and storytelling as activist research methodologies.
-Attendees will be introduced to these three merging methodologies through a combination of short media pieces and discussions, and will learn the basics of corresponding skills such as interviewing, story circle facilitation, and ethnographic observation.
-We will also cover the technical aspects of storytelling for social change, providing an introduction to minimal resource audio recording tools.
+Attendees will be introduced to these three merging methodologies through a combination of short media pieces and discussions, will be invited to take a critical and analytical look at the history of documentary work, and will learn the basics of skills such as interviewing, story circle facilitation, and ethnographic observation.
+We will also cover the technical aspects of storytelling, providing an introduction to tools for minimal-resource and mobile audio recording.

 Contact: Vermont Folklife Center